Why Muslin Belongs in Your Refrigerator, Pantry or Larder

 • Drying: Line dry or lay flat to preserve the weave.
 Avoid high heat, which can shrink or weaken the fabric.

-• Stain Treatment: For stubborn spots, soak in baking soda or oxygen bleach (again, here, I use Ox from Terra Gaia).
+• Stain Treatment: For stubborn unsightly spots, soak in baking soda or oxygen bleach (again, here, I use Ox powder from Terra Gaia).
 Do

 Why does the way you launder your muslin matter?
 Muslin in contact with food should stay chemical-free.
 Keeping your cloths clean ensures they’re safe and effective for years.